EmilRamsvik/Digital-Garden/docs/Working/Consulting.md

 - Use your available network to help you get aligned on the job as quickly as possible.
 You will get a lot of goodwill if you lessen the onboarding workload for the stakeholders.
 - Communication is everything.
 - Some things are easier to deal with as a consultant, and some things are more difficult.
 Getting access and permissions are definetly in the latter part.
+- Your stakeholders might be more interested in progress than results.
+So giving them continous updates and showing your work might buy you a lot of time.
+Their being involved makes it easier for them to see what is progressing, and that will make them happy.
+-  _Sometimes the client needs to feel the pain of not taking your advice, before they’re ready to take your advice._ - Bitfields´s First Law of Consulting
+- Remember, consultants take amongst themselves.